Episode 1 – What Are Musicals and Why Do I Love Them?

 The Phantom of the Opera (2004 Movie) – I didn’t really enjoy this movie adaption, but it’s out there if you haven’t seen the musical on stage.
-I’m not a film studies expert, but Lindsay Ellis did a great video essay about some of the issues in this movie adaptation.
+I’m not a film studies expert, but Lindsay Ellis did a great video essay on YouTube about some of the issues in this movie adaptation.

 Rent (2005 Movie) – This is an adaption of the musical featuring a lot of the original Broadway cast.
 There is also the filmed adaptation Rent: Filmed Live on Broadway (2008).
 This was done with the final Broadway cast and is filmed like the musical on stage.

 Resources – Websites